-614.1.5 Non-essential changes
+614.1.5 Course changes

-In case of immediate non-essential but necessary changes on the course, such as small relocation of gates, an additional inspection or training run is not necessary.
+In case of necessary changes on the course, such as small relocation of gates, an additional inspection or training run is not necessary.

 Details must be communicated to all team captains and competitors must be informed by the Start Referee at the start.